gofynd/fdk-client-javascript/documentation/application/CONFIGURATION.md

-Use this API to retrieve information about the social links, address and contact information of the company/seller/brand operating the application.
+Retrieve information about the social links, address and contact information of the company/seller/brand operating the application.

 *Returned Response:*